-Brad Kleindl, Ph.D., Dean, College of Management Gregory Moore, DBA, Associate Dean; Edward F. Lyle Professor of Finance; Jackie Campbell, M.H.L., Director, Master of Business Administration Harold Griffin, Ph.D., Director, MHA Program.
+Brad Kleindl, Ph.D., Dean, College of Management Greg Moore, D.B.A., Associate Dean, Business Graduate Programs and; Edward F. Lyle Professor of Finance; Jackie Campbell, M.H.L., Director, Master of Business Administration Program;

+Harold R. Griffin, Ph.D., Director, Master of Healthcare Administration Program

-The School of Business at Park University is one of the largest not-for-profit business schools in the United States, and is accredited by the Accreditation Council for Business Schools and Programs.
+The School of Business, which resides within the College of Management, at Park University is one of the largest not-for-profit business schools in the United States, and is accredited by the Accreditation Council for Business Schools and Programs.
 Students in the School of Business can take courses at any of the University's Kansas City area locations or online.
 In addition, the School of Business delivers education to its campus centers throughout the U.S.